·

 History of Brezelfest

-The Brezelfest in Speyer began in 1910, making it one of the oldest festivals dedicated to a single food item.
+Speyer’s Brezelfest began in 1910, making it one of the oldest festivals dedicated to a single food item.
 Originally a modest local event, it has grown into a significant cultural celebration that attracts visitors from all over the world.

 The festival was initially started to boost the local economy and bring the community together, and it has succeeded beyond its founders’ wildest dreams.

-There were quite a few years where Brezelfest did not take place due to the wars and pandemic, but now with over 85 years of the festival, Brezelfest is the biggest festival on the Upper Rhine.
+There were quite a few years where Brezelfest did not take place due to the wars and the pandemic.
+Now with over 85 years of the festival, Brezelfest is the biggest festival on the Upper Rhine.

 The festival plays a crucial role in preserving and promoting local traditions.
 From the baking of pretzels using age-old recipes to the wearing of traditional costumes, Brezelfest ensures that these cultural practices are passed down through generations.